DracoGaruda/HTBBoxes/Sherlock/ReachKart-DFIR.md

 - Express verison number is 4.21.2
 - Among the list Ethers,Web3 and hardhat are the only etherium related softwares where hardhat is used as Ethereum development environment and framework so Development smart network is hardhat:2.22.18
 - Now lets review rk-server.js and rk-logging.js.
-Do the similar and follow the TCP Stream and you will find follwoing in rk-logging.js
+Do the similar and follow the TCP Stream and you will find following in rk-logging.js

    ![Q3-4_3](https://github.com/user-attachments/assets/8f98d09a-ce56-4818-bd04-bacea6e61b88)